sanjaikumarv/interview-preparation-docs/Javascript.md

 ## Asynchronus

-* Asynchronous JavaScript refers to the ability of JavaScript to handle tasks that take time (such as network requests, file reading, or timers) without blocking the execution of other code.
+* Asynchronous JavaScript ability to handle tasks (such as network requests, file reading, or timers) without blocking the execution of other code.

 * This allows JavaScript to perform non-blocking operations, meaning it can start a task and move on to other tasks without waiting for the previous one to finish.